Zhangjiakou Hebei, China Travel Guide

 Costs vary widely depending on your travel style, from budget-conscious exploration to luxury experiences.

-Currency: The official currency of China is the Chinese Yuan (CNY), also known as Renminbi (RMB).
+Currency: The official currency of China is the Chinese Yuan (CNY), aka Renminbi (RMB).

 Exchange Rate: Exchange rates fluctuate.
-Check current rates before your trip to understand the value of your home currency against the CNY.
+Check current rates before your trip to understand the value of your home currency compared to the CNY.

 Main financial institutions in Zhangjiakou offer currency exchange services.
 ATMs are widely available throughout the city and accept international cards (Visa, Mastercard, Plus, Cirrus).